-RAs (Resident Assistants) are undergraduate, para-professional staff members who have been trained to help with your day-to-day concerns and help with community development in the hall.
-They report directly to the Residence Life Coordinator.
+RAs (Resident Assistants) are undergraduate, para-professional staff members who have been trained to help with your day-today concerns and help with community development in the hall.
+They report directly to the Director of Residence Life and Housing.

 ROOM ASSIGNMENTS